kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

       //...omitted
      }

-Next the 4-node is "split" into two Node23 nodes: one holding the smallest key of node4, and the other its largest key.
-Only one new Node23, however, is allocated from the heap.
-The smaller Node23 is p3node converted to a 2-node.
+Next the 4-node is "split" into two 2-nodes: one to hold the smallest key of node4, the other the largest.
+The smaller 2-nodes is simply p3node downsized to a 2-node:

      p3node->convertTo2Node(node4);

-This method also connects the two left most children of node4 are the left and right children of the downsized p3node.
-The other larger node is
+convertTo2Node also connects the two left most children of node4 as the left and right children of the downsized p3node.
+The other larger 2-node is allocated on the heap.

-2.)
-We allocate a new Node23 2-node on the heap that will hold the largest value in node4, nod4.keys_values[2].
-Its two children will be the two right most children of node4.
-The code to do this this is the Node23 constructor that takes a Node4 reference as input:

     std::unique_ptr<Node23> larger_2node{std::make_unique<Node23>(node4)};

-      p3node->convertTo2Node(node4);

-      // 2.
-Create an entirely new 2-node that contains the largest value in node4, node4.keys_values[2].key, and whose children are the two right most children of node4
+Its two children are the two right most children of node4.
+Next, split tests if
-      //    the children of p3node.
-This is what the Node23 constructor that takes a Node4 does. std::unique_ptr<Node23> larger_2node{std::make_unique<Node23>(node4)};

       if (p3node == root.get()) {

            // We pass node4.keys_values[1].key and node4.keys_values[1].value as the key and value for the new root.